Keyword Searching Basics

 The best technique is to use the patent data itself.
 Take a moment to watch this video, you'll find that there is a simple, repeatable method.

 NOTE: This is a video based on an older version of AcclaimIP.
-The layout is going to look a little different to you, but the ideas are still the same.
+The layout is going to look different to you, but the ideas are still the same.
 Therefore, we are leaving it here for the time being as it gives you a really good sense of what you can do and how you can search using AcclaimIP.
-Just be aware that the layout presented in the video and your layout is going to be a bit different.
+Just be aware that the layout presented in the video and your layout is going to be different.